itaysnir/itaysnir.github.io/_posts/2025-1-14-pwnable-tw-realloc-revenge.md

 #5  0x000056fc89d9212a in _start ()
 ```

-Recall we're interested with flushing the internal buffer to the fd, and it should be as many bytes as we can.
+Recall we're interested with writing the internal buffer to the fd, and it should be as many bytes as we can.
 By reading the sources of `_IO_file_xsputn`, we can that we don't meet the "fill intermediate buffer" criterias,
 yet we do meet the flush criterias.